Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Learning Optimal Breaking Policies

-\subsection{From predictions to optimal policies}
+\subsection{From Predictions to Optimal Policies}

-Learning \emph{individualized} breaking policies $\pi(u)$ requires generalization to unseen users.
-The conventional approach towards this is learning parameterized policies $\pi(u;\eta)$, where $\eta$ is optimized on training data, and applied at test-time.
-By relying on predictions, our method circumvents the need to learn parameterized policies: once the predictors $\{f_j(u)\}_j$ have been learned, the policy problem decomposes over users, and optimal policies $\pi(u)$ are determined independently for each user.
+One useful property of our approach is that it circumvents the need to learn a global policy: Once the $\{f_j(u)\}_j$ have been learned, the policy problem decomposes over users, and optimal individualized policies $\psi_u$ are determined independently for each user.
+I.e., by relying on predictions, the solution to \eqref{eq:long_term_engagement_rate} is immediately obtained, and at test time we simply use predictions to compute $\psi_u$ for new users $u$.